kingdave4/Nba_Data_Lake/README.md

 # NBA Data Lake Pipeline

-Welcome to my 3rdproject in the Devops Challenge.
+Welcome to my 3rd project in the Devops Challenge.
 This project automates the process of collecting, storing, and analyzing NBA player data using AWS.
 It fetches data from the **Sportsdata.io API** and sets up a data lake in AWS for easy querying and analytics.

 I once again decided to add my own challenge to the challenge by automating the process with github action, and logging it with cloudwatch.